Instant Pot Mississippi Pot Roast

 • Open the lid and turn the Instant Pot to Sauté mode.

-• If you want the gravy to be thicker, mix cornstarch and water in a small bowl until fully combined.
+• If you want a thicker gravy, mix cornstarch and water in a small bowl until fully combined.

 • Add the mixture to the pot and gently stir.
 Let it simmer for 2-3 minutes.
 If you want to thicken it even more, add another round of cornstarch slurry.
 The sauce will thicken more as it cools off as well.